Seafood at Swan Oyster Depot

 Tadich Grill

 This list has to start at the beginning.
 That means 1849, the year San Francisco grew from a gold nugget, and the year Tadich Grill came into being.
 Serving fresh seafood along with an array of other options, Tadich is a no-nonsense type of restaurant.
 The spotless white uniforms are a dead giveaway.
 Come in to get the cioppino, and stay for the history.
 You are in the oldest restaurant in California and in the city that invented the dish you are about to devour.
-What to eat: Seafood Cioppino.
+What to eat: seafood cioppino.

 Eat at Tadich Grill